Strathearn distillery

 Strathearn is a single malt Scotch whisky distillery near Methven in Scotland.

 History

-The distillery commenced production in 2013 under the ownership of Tony Reeman-Clark, David Land and David Wight.
+The distillery commenced production in 2013 under the ownership of Tony Reeman-Clark, David Lang and David Wight.
 Initially the distillery produced gin and the first whisky was distilled in October 2013.
+Strathearn's first scotch whisky was released in 2016.

 In 2019, the distillery was acquired by the Glasgow company Douglas Laing & Co.
+The new owner doubled the distillery's production capacity.
+A first single malt under the new ownership, The Heart, was released in 2022.

 Distillery

 The distillery was built within a 160-year-old stone farm steading.
 The location was the site of an early distillery founded by William White in 1798 that became disused.
 The distillery has a stainless steel mash tun, two stainless steel washbacks and two stills.
-The stills are of an alembic type and made in Portugal by the company Hoga, having been originally designed for the Portugese Sherry industry.
+The stills are of an alembic type and made in Portugal by the company Hoga, having been originally designed for the Portuguese Sherry industry.

+Sometimes tagged "probably Scotland’s smallest distillery", Strathearn's distillery is only composed of small 50-liter casks.

 The water for the whisky comes from nearby Loch Turret.